mpv-player/mpv/DOCS/man/options.rst

         If 'yes' will attempt to add all formats found reported by youtube-dl (default: no).
 Each format is added as a separate track.
 In addition, they are delay-loaded, and actually opened only when a track is selected (this should keep load times as low as without this option).

-It also adds average bitrate metadata, if available, which means ``--hls-bitrate`` will decide which track to select.
+        It adds average bitrate metadata, if available, which means you can use ``--hls-bitrate`` to decide which track to select.
 (HLS used to be the only format whose alternative quality streams were exposed in a similar way, thus the option name.)

-        The ``--ytdl-format`` option is essentially ignored.
+        Tracks which represent formats that were selected by youtube-dl as default will have the default flag set.
+This means mpv should generally still select formats chosen with ``--ytdl-format`` by default.

         Although this mechanism makes it possible to switch streams at runtime, it's not suitable for this purpose for various technical reasons.
 (It's